 We implemented a dummy classifier, a Naive-Bayes, and a Transformer model.
-The dummy classifier is a random baseline that ignores text and generates random predictions, selecting one of the two classes with equal probabilities.
+The dummy classifier is a random baseline that ignores text and generates stratified random predictions.
 We used the Naive-Bayes model with a TF-IDF vectoriser as a secondary baseline.

-To implement the Transformer model, we leveraged BERTimbau\footnote{\href{https://huggingface.co/neuralmind/bert-large-portuguese-cased}{https://huggingface.co/neuralmind/bert-large-portuguese-cased}}, a pre-trained BERT model with Portuguese text~\cite{souzaBERTimbauPretrainedBERT2020}.
-BERTimbau was trained using \textit{brWaC}, a corpus with 3.5 million web pages in Brazilian Portuguese, processed through a model with 24 layers, 1024 hidden dimensions, 16 attention heads and 330 million parameters~\cite{wagnerfilhoBrWaCCorpusNew2018,souzaBERTimbauPretrainedBERT2020}.
+To implement the Transformer model, we leveraged BERTimbau\footnote{\href{https://huggingface.co/neuralmind/bert-large-portuguese-cased}{https://huggingface.co/neuralmind/bert-large-portuguese-cased}}, a pre-trained BERT model with Portuguese text~\citep{souzaBERTimbauPretrainedBERT2020}.
+BERTimbau was trained using \textit{brWaC}, a corpus with 3.5 million web pages in Brazilian Portuguese, processed through a model with 24 layers, 1024 hidden dimensions, 16 attention heads and 330 million parameters~\citep{wagnerfilhoBrWaCCorpusNew2018,souzaBERTimbauPretrainedBERT2020}.
 We fine-tuned the model for binary classification.
 This process involves incorporating an additional output layer into the neural network, which represents the probabilities associated with the positive and negative classes.
-We employed the Adam optimizer with a learning rate set to $2.10^{-5}$.
+We employed the Adam optimizer with a learning rate of $2.10^{-5}$.
 To prevent overfitting, we applied a dropout probability of 5\% to the hidden and attention layers and implemented early stopping to terminate the training process.
-For computational efficiency, we reduced BERTimbau's maximum token length value (from 512 to 128) after analyzing the training data.
+For computational efficiency, we reduced the maximum token length value (from 512 to 128) after analyzing the token length distribution in the training data.

-We adopted self-training to address the challenge of making inferences from partially labelled data.
-Self-training is a long-standing semi-supervised learning method~\cite{aminiSelfTrainingSurvey2022}.
-It initially trains the model with a reduced number of labelled data and then uses it to generate pseudo-labels for unlabelled data.
-These pseudo-labels are then combined with the original labelled data, and the augmented dataset is used to retrain the model to enhance its performance, a process that can be repeated one or more times in a loop.
+We adopted self-training to address the challenge of making inferences from partially labeled data.
+Self-training is a long-standing semi-supervised learning method~\citep{aminiSelfTrainingSurvey2022}.
+It initially trains the model with a reduced number of labeled data and then uses it to generate pseudo labels for unlabeled data.
+These pseudo-labels are then combined with the original labeled data, and the augmented dataset is used to retrain the model to enhance its performance, a process that can be repeated one or more times in a loop.